markyoder/wasp_clone/wasphive/README.md

 - The [Input Validation Rules Examples](#input-validation-rules-examples) provides very detailed examples and exact syntax of every validation rule.
 This section supplies an example schema, an example input that will pass validation against the schema, an example input that will fail validation against the schema, and the validation messages that HIVE produces when validating the failing input against the provided schema.
 If incorporating a specific rule in the integration of an application into the NEAMS Workbench, then the examples section for that particular rule should be fully understood syntactically and semantically.

+- In this document, the term ***input*** is used when referring to a file is to be validated, and ***schema*** is used when referring to the file that describes the definition and rules against which the input is validated.
+Currently, schema files must be written in the SON syntax.
+We will be using the SON syntax for example input files in this document as well.

 ---
 ## **Input Validation Rules Summary**